Cubs vs. Nationals Player Props Betting Odds

 Ruiz Stats

-- Keibert Ruiz has recorded 26 hits with four doubles, two home runs and eight walks.
-He has driven in nine runs.
+- Keibert Ruiz has 26 hits with four doubles, two home runs, eight walks and nine RBI.

 Ruiz Recent Games